mighty-gerbils/gerbil-gambit/README.md

 ## Build and Usage

 First, you need to [install Gerbil](https://cons.io/guide/) in your system.
+Please use master, after some required [fixes](https://github.com/mighty-gerbils/gerbil/pull/1153).
+Your Gambit should also be master, as Marc a blocking issue with the [module cache](https://github.com/gambit/gambit/commit/60ad373b8cfe1338ab8fb3e00d19100c8d76ee41).

 Then just run the `build.ss` script:
 ```
 ./build.ss
 ```

-This will build the necessary gambit module structure in `modules`.
+This will generate and compile the gerbil and std module structure in `modules`.

 To use, just pass `-:search=path/to/gerbil-gambit/modules` to gsi/gsc.